open-telemetry/opentelemetry-go/website_docs/exporting_data.md

 ### Jaeger

-To try out the OTLP exporter, you can run [Jaeger](https://www.jaegertracing.io/) as an OTLP endpoint and for trace visualization in a docker container:
+To try out the OTLP exporter, since v1.35.0 you can run [Jaeger](https://www.jaegertracing.io/)  as an OTLP endpoint and for trace visualization in a docker container:

 ```shell